11 Months – Total Clock Hours: 1,120

 - Vocabulary

-As part of CPI’s program accreditation requirements, The Medical Assisting Education Review Board (MAERB) requires that CPI post Program performance information annually.
-Above is CPI’s most recent Medical Assistant Retention, Job Placement, and Exam Pass Rate performance.
+As part of CPI’s program accreditation requirements, The Medical Assisting Education Review Board (MAERB) requires that CPI post the program performance information annually.
+Below is CPI’s Medical Assistant Retention, Job Placement, Exam Pass Rate Performance and five-year average.